Postmodern Jukebox

-Postmodern Jukebox, also widely known by the initialism PMJ, is a rotating musical collective founded by arranger and pianist Scott Bradlee in 2011.
-PMJ is known for reworking popular modern music into different vintage genres, especially early 20th century forms such as swing and jazz.
-Postmodern Jukebox has amassed over 1.9 billion YouTube views and 5.8 million subscribers.
+Postmodern Jukebox (PMJ), also known as Scott Bradlee's Postmodern Jukebox, is a rotating musical collective founded by New York-based pianist Scott Bradlee in 2011.
+Postmodern Jukebox is known for reworking popular modern music into different vintage genres, especially early 20th century forms such as swing and jazz.
+They have toured North America, Europe, and Australia; often simultaneously due to the extensive discography and the numerous artists and performers involved in the project.
+Postmodern Jukebox has amassed over 1.9 billion YouTube views and 6.2 million YouTube subscribers since its introduction in 2011.

 Each week, Postmodern Jukebox releases a new video on YouTube.
-Although originally most were filmed casually in Bradlee's living room, sets became more elaborate over time.
-The band has covered songs by artists ranging from Lady Gaga and The Strokes to Katy Perry and the White Stripes.
+Although originally most were filmed casually in Bradlee's apartment living room, sets became more elaborate over time.
+The band has covered songs by artists ranging from Lady Gaga and the Strokes to Katy Perry and the White Stripes.
 Since their beginnings as a small group of friends making music in a basement in Queens, New York, Postmodern Jukebox has gone on to feature 70 different performers and tour six continents.

 History

 Origin

 Postmodern Jukebox originated when Scott Bradlee began shooting videos with friends from college in his basement apartment in Astoria.
 This group included bassist Chris Anderson, saxophonist Ben Golder-Novick, harpist Brandee Younger, and vocalist Emma Walker.

 Bradlee struggled for years as a jazz musician in New York City before one of his videos ("a medley of '80s songs done ragtime style") became popular in 2009.
 He received a message on Twitter from author Neil Gaiman.
 Two years later his video for "A Motown Tribute to Nickelback" included Drue Davis (emcee), Steve Ujfalussy (saxophone, EWI) Adam Kubota (bass), Allan Mednard (drums), and Tim Kubart (tambourine).